Fostering for a new leash for life rescue

 Many of our dogs will not have had the luxury of living in a home so as well as enduring a long journey; meeting new people they have never met; they are then taken to a home that is full of strange smells and noises; usually with a garden with more strange smells, the smell of flowers, other animal scents, and things like grass to roll on and mud to dig in; where they need to learn where to go to alleviate themselves outside and learn distraction techniques so you know they are asking; start to learn boundaries and commands; have to wear a collar and get used to what a lead is.

 We need fosterers that have the time and patience to help our dogs adjust to living indoors in a home in their time, and to be able to commit to seeing the dogs journey through to adoption.
-This could be anything from a few days to a few weeks depending on the dog, how quickly and well it adjust to family life and on the right family applying when the time comes for a foster dog to go up for adoption.
+This could be anything from a few days to a few weeks depending on the dog, how quickly and well it adjusts to family life and on the right family applying when the time comes for a foster dog to go up for adoption.

 Sometimes we need foster spaces for dogs that may have been returned or who need to be moved foster because they are not fitting in with resident dogs or other animals; or children.
 Sometimes we have dogs that have arrived with health issues that may need a foster who can support them with vet visits or treatment plans. and there are always emergencies!
 Dog Free Foster spaces are especially helpful.